-It will not be assumed that existing SHSB students will take up their places as a matter of course, and they will be expected to confirm their intention to take up a place on results day according to their registered subject choices.
-Where there are unresolved issues with these choices (e.g. if the student fails to attain the qualifying score in a subject) the Leader of Year 12 will interview candidates in the days immediately following the publication of results and explore possible alternatives.
-The students concerned will be contacted individually by the school.
+It is not assumed that existing SHSB students will take up their places as a matter of course, and they will be expected to confirm their intention to take up a place on Results Day according to their registered subject choices.
+Where there are unresolved issues with these choices (e.g. if the student fails to attain the qualifying score in a subject) the Leader of Year 12 will explore possible alternatives with candidates in the days immediately following the publication of results.

-External applicants are asked to present their GCSE result slips in person at the school office by end of results day.
-A new student who fails to contact the school by the end of results day to confirm acceptance of their offer will be deemed to have withdrawn his or her application.
+External applicants are asked to present their GCSE result slips, in person, at the school by 12pm on Results Day.
+A new student who fails to contact the school by that time, to confirm acceptance of their offer, will be deemed to have withdrawn his or her application.
 That place will then be offered to the next candidate on our waiting list.
-Confirmation can be made by telephone.